SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ---

 <details>
-  <summary>How would you modify the pattern to find any based in the third position to match lowercase or uppercase bases?</summary>
+  <summary>How would you modify the pattern to find any base in the third position to match lowercase or uppercase bases?</summary>

 `[Gg][Aa][ACGTacgt]`